DavidSchinazi/draft-cms-masque-connect-ip/draft-cms-masque-connect-ip.md

 mark the tunnel as operational once the whole block is parsed.

-## ATOMIC_END Message
+## ATOMIC_END Capsule

-The ATOMIC_END message allows an endpoint to end an atomic set of messages.
+The ATOMIC_END capsule allows an endpoint to end an atomic set of capsules.
-This message uses a CONNECT-IP Stream Chunk Type of 0x08.
-Its value uses the following format:
+This capsule uses a Capsule Type of 0xfff107.
+Its value uses the following
+format:

 ~~~
-ATOMIC_END Message {
+ATOMIC_END Capsule {
 }
 ~~~
-{: #atomic-end-format title="ATOMIC_END Message Format"}
+{: #atomic-end-format title="ATOMIC_END Capsule Format"}

-Upon receiving an ATOMIC_END message, an endpoint MUST parse all previously buffered messages, in order of receipt.
-Endpoints MUST NOT send an ATOMIC_END message without a preceding ATOMIC_START message.
+Upon receiving an ATOMIC_END capsule, an endpoint MUST parse all previously buffered capsules, in order of receipt.
+Endpoints MUST NOT send an ATOMIC_END capsule without a preceding ATOMIC_START capsule.

 # Extensibility Considerations

 CONNECT-IP can be extended via multiple mechanisms to increase functionality.
-There are two main ways to extend CONNECT-IP: HTTP headers and CONNECT-IP Stream Chunk Types.
+There are two main ways to extend CONNECT-IP: HTTP headers and Capsule Types.
 For example, an authentication extension could define an HTTP header that allows endpoints to send authentication credentials to their peer during the creation of the tunnel.
-Alternatively, one could specify an extension that defines a new CONNECT-IP Stream Chunk Type which allows exchanging DNS configuration between endpoints.
+Alternatively, one could specify an extension that defines a new Capsule Type which allows exchanging DNS configuration between endpoints.

 # Security Considerations